 Supported metadata types

-The following table lists the metadata types Container Analysis supports and provides for images in Container Registry as notes.
+The following table lists the metadata types that Container Analysis supports.
 Third-party metadata providers can store and retrieve all of the following metadata types for their customers' images.